flandolfi/P2PBC-midterm/README.md

 # Analysis and Simulation of the Chord Lookup Protocol ##

 The goal of this project is to create a model of a Chord network and simulate the lookup protocol.
-This application was developed as a midterm of the Peer to Peer and Block Chain (P2PBC) course at University of Pisa, taught by Prof. Laura Ricci.
+This application was developed as a midterm for the Peer to Peer and Block Chain (P2PBC) course at University of Pisa, taught by Prof. Laura Ricci.